CardinisCode/cardiniscode.github.io/planning/Transfer_Domain_to_Cloudflare_Setup.md

 **Goal:** Move registrar/billing from Wix to Cloudflare Registrar, keep hosting on GitHub Pages.

-**Important:**
+**Important - Requirements:**
-* Cloudflare Registrar *requires* Cloudflare to be your authoritative DNS first —
+- Cloudflare Registrar *requires* Cloudflare to be your authoritative DNS first —
-	* you must onboard the domain to Cloudflare
+	- you must onboard the domain to Cloudflare
-	* by changing the domain's nameservers to Cloudflare's assigned nameservers.
+	    - by changing the domain's nameservers to Cloudflare's assigned nameservers.
-* You cannot use another DNS provider while the domain is registered with Cloudflare Registrar.
+- You cannot use another DNS provider while the domain is registered with Cloudflare Registrar.

 **Overview:**
 You’ll be transferring your domain registration from Wix → Cloudflare Registrar, while keeping your website hosted on GitHub Pages.